spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 > let fader x = return $ linseg [1, idur * 0.5, 1, idur * 0.5, 0] * x
 ~~~

-The constant `idur` is the hack that let's us querry the total duration of the note.
+The constant `idur` is the hack that let's us query the total duration of the note.
-If you know the Csound it's equivallent to the argument `p3` of the instrument.
+If you know the Csound it's equivalent to the argument `p3` of the instrument.
 So the fader let's the signal to be unchanged for the first half of the note
 and then reduces it to zero in the second one.